Threshold Test Charging: What Reps Need to Know

 Proper process:

-- Apply full code (sufficient evidence) โ proceed
+- Apply the Full Code Test (sufficient evidence) โ proceed

 - Discontinue (insufficient evidence) โ case ends